 Travel, Camera & Hiking Backpack: Peak Design Everyday Put To Test

 We wanted to include some brief examples of real life experiences we’ve had with our Everyday Backpacks.

 In order, we think this backpack suits photographers, travelers (as a weekend or second bag for longer trips), commuters / everyday use and finally hikers.

 Here are our results from testing each function so far:

 We would love to tell you that we’ve taken our Peak Design Everyday Backpack with us on flights around the world.
 However, 2020 has had other ideas.

-Coronavirus has thus far prevented us from putting the Everyday through its paces in airports and on planes.
+Coronavirus has prevented us from putting the Everyday through its paces in airports and on planes.
 But it is pretty clear to us that the fully laden 30 L backpack will gracefully glide into overhead or under seat storage.

 The same applies to trains and buses for both 20 L and 30 L thanks to the practical carry-on design.

 Planes aside, we have been able to test them in our car on a 2 week New England road trip and we couldn’t be happier with the results.

 They barely take up any room on the back seat or in the trunk, they have 3 grab handles to choose between if surrounded by suitcases or coolers filled with beer, they are solid and they just look epic.